Azure/commercial-marketplace-saas-journey/README.md

 # Commercial Marketplace SaaS Journey

-A project to guide Independent Software Vendors (ISVs) throuh the Azure Marketpalce publishing process.
-The map provide all the steps screen-by-screen while allowing zoom in/out with the use of the mouse to provide an improve perspecive of the process.
+A comprehensive guide designed to assist Independent Software Vendors (ISVs) in navigating the Azure Marketplace publishing process.
+This interactive map outlines each step of the process in a detailed, screen-by-screen format.
+Users can zoom in and out using the mouse for enhanced visibility and a clearer perspective.

-The interactive map can be seen [here](https://azure.github.io/commercial-marketplace-saas-journey/).

-As the maintainer of this project, please make a few updates:

-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing